Fife High School: History

-Fife High School initially consisted of the upper grades of the general Fife School, founded on December 23, 1899.
-In 1904, a two-story building was built in the same location, on Dyslin road.
-The high school was officially separated from the lower grades in 1930, when the new high school building was completed.
-A two room school was built in the site of the present high school.
-At that time, the official school colors of Royal blue and gold were chosen.
+Fife High School, founded on December 23, 1899, initially consisted of the upper grades of the general Fife School.
+In 1904, a secondary building was built in the same location.
+The high school was officially separated from the lower grades in 1930, upon completion of the new high school building.
+A two room-school was built on the site of the present high school.
+At that time, the official school colors of royal blue and gold were chosen.

 STEAM center

-The STEAM (Science, Technology, Engineering, Art, and Math) center is a 31,000 square foot building designed by McGranahan Architects and built by Pease Construction.
+The STEAM (Science, Technology, Engineering, Art, and Math) Center is a 31,000-square-foot building designed by McGranahan Architects and built by Pease Construction.
 The building was made to improve facilities for art and science and create 11 additional classrooms.
 The building was opened to students in early 2023.

 Traditions

 Cabbage Patch

 From the roots of Fife's agricultural economy, the Cabbage Patch Olympics were born in 1980.
-These field games were named in honor of the many cabbage fields, which until the 2000s, were still very prominent in the landscape.
-The Olympics occur every September as an inter-class competition, as the finale of the fall Associated Student Body (A.S.B) Week.
-Held on the football field, the competition consists of numerous events, most notably: The cabbage throw, Hula Hoop pass, tug of war, and pyramid building.
-Each class (sophomore, junior and senior) is awarded points for each event, tallied on large decorated posters.
+These field games were named in honor of the many cabbage fields, which, until the 2000s, were still very prominent in the landscape.
+The Olympics occur every September as an inter-class competition as the finale of the fall Associated Student Body (A.S.B.)
+Week.
+Held on the football field, the competition consists of numerous events, most notably: the cabbage throw, Hula Hoop pass, tug of war, and pyramid building.
+Each class (sophomore, junior, and senior) is awarded points for each event, tallied on large decorated posters.
 Points are also awarded for color unity (every class member wearing the class color), spirit, and mascot creativity.
-Traditionally, the class colors are Sophomore: White, Junior: Gold/Yellow, Senior: Blue.
-Each year a theme for the Olympics is chosen, Cartoon Characters for example, but the cabbage remains the overall emphasis each year.
-The only prizes for winning the Olympics are the substantial bragging rights, until the next year.
+Traditionally, the class colors are sophomore: white, junior: gold/yellow, and senior: blue.
+Each year, a theme for the Olympics is chosen, Cartoon Characters for example, but the cabbage remains the overall emphasis each year.
+The only prizes for winning the Olympics are the substantial bragging rights until next year.

 Daffodil Festival

 Each year, Fife participates in the Pierce County Daffodil Festival, a regional tradition since 1933.
 Each year a competition is held in the fall within the school, for the title of Fife Daffodil princess.
 Once selected, the Fife Princess joins other area school representatives in competition for the title of Daffodil Festival Queen.

 Every year, the Fife community builds a parade float, following the particular theme of the parade that year.
-All of the Fife princesses and the Fife Queen ride, accompanied by the high school band and dance team marching.
+All of the Fife princesses and the Fife Queen ride, accompanied by the high school band and dance team.

 Shulapalooza Film Festival

-A film festival was started back in 2004 when John Shula, a video teacher, had Leukemia.
+The inception of the annual film festival dates back to the year 2004, when it was conceived in response to a teacher's battle with leukemia.
 A group of students got together and raised money to buy an iPod to help their teacher pass the time in the hospital.
-Now the film festival is a yearly event which happens in April and takes place in Columbia Junior High's Performing Arts Center.
-All proceeds from the film festival is donated to Leukemia and Lymphoma Society.
+Over time, this evolved into a recurring cultural event, slated for the month of April, hosted within the Columbia Junior High's Performing Arts Center.
+The festival's entire proceeds are allocated to charitable contributions directed towards the Leukemia and Lymphoma Society.